boylesoftware/x2node2/docs/common.service.md

 ## Remarks

-Since all members of this interface are optional, services do not \*have\* to implement this interface.
+Since all members of this interface are optional, services do not <em>have</em> to implement this interface.